usepe/concepts/GLOSSARY.md

 The longer you keep not paying atention to your design on your system, the longer it will take to make changes on it.

+#### <a href="#dependency-inversion-principle"></a>Dependency Inversion Principle

+Is a design principle part of [SOLID](#solid).
+States that one should make it code depend on abstractions and not implementations.
+With this you can ensure you can change the underlaying implementation meanwhile it behaves in the same way as the abstraction meant it should work.

+#### <a href="#domain-driven-design></a>Domain Driven Design

+.

+## I

+#### <a href="#interface-segregation-principle"></a>Interface Segregation Principle

+Is a design principle part of [SOLID](#solid).
+States that a client should only know the parts it needs to work.
+That  means that is better to have little and more specific interfaces instead of a larger one with information that may not be needed.

 ## L

 #### <a href="#litter-pickup-refactoring"></a>Litter-Pickup Refactoring